annieeng17/makeup/README.md

 whether they're cool, warm or neutral tones based on a series of questions

 ## Color Palette
+- All RGB colors hard coded in, most color and color name references are based from the Sephora website

 - extract average skin tone color within a shape and generate what color suits best for that certain facial feature